List of characters in The Loud House franchise: Carlota Casagrande

 Carlota Casagrande (voiced by Alexa PenaVega) is the eldest of Carlos and Frida's children, their only daughter, Rosa and Hector's granddaughter, and the cousin of Bobby and Ronnie Anne.
 She is a cheerful, happy-go-lucky admirer of vintage fashion and has a following on social media.

 Carlos "CJ" Casagrande Jr.

 Carlos "CJ" Casagrande Jr. (voiced by Jared Kozak) is the second eldest and the eldest son of Carlos and Frida's children, Rosa and Hector's grandson, and the cousin of Bobby and Ronnie Anne.
-He was born with Down syndrome and possesses a very sunny disposition.
+He has Down syndrome and possesses a very sunny disposition.
 CJ loves to play pretend games and likes pirates.
 The episode "Short Cut" reveals that CJ is good at cutting hair.

 Carlino "Carl" Casagrande

 Carlino "Carl" Casagrande (voiced by Alex Cazares) is the second youngest of Carlos and Frida's children, Rosa and Hector's grandson, and the cousin of Bobby and Ronnie Anne.
 He has a selfish and macho personality and hatches a variety of get-rich-quick schemes, but is ultimately very childish.
 Carl likes to play with toys, especially trains.
 In addition, he also has a crush on Lori much to the dismay of Lori and Bobby.
 In "Slink or Swim", Carl was revealed to not be able to swim until Bobby taught him in exchange that Carl teaches him how to tie his shoes.
 As seen in "Do the Fruit Shake", Carl is shown to be an expert DJ.
 Despite his selfishness, he still really cares about his family.